Abdulazizmia/railgari-privacy/privacy-policy.md

 ---

 ## 8. Children's Privacy
-Railgari does not knowingly solicit information from or market to children under the age of 13.
+Railgari App does not knowingly solicit information from or market to children under the age of 13.
 If we learn that we have collected personal information from a child under age 13 without verification of parental consent, we will delete that information as quickly as possible.

 ---